G-Soma-Kiran/Library-LinkedList/README.md

 # Library-LinkedList
-Tried creating a Library of my own in c .Followed oops style with python inspiration and LinkedList as the subject.
+Tried creating a Library of my own in c .
+Followed oops style with python inspiration and LinkedList as the subject.